alborzk/object-recognition-research/paper.md

-<h1 align="center">How Do Intelligent Systems Recognize and Track Objects Using Neural Networks?</h1>

 ## Abstract
 Computer vision has been a difficult subject of research for many years, but over the past decade, it is steadily becoming more and more powerful as new